together-science/nerdamer-prime/README.md

 ```html
 <script src="all.min.js"></script>  <!-- assuming you've saved the file in the root -->
 ```
-If you're using node.js install it using `npm i nerdamer` and then
+If you're using node.js install it using `npm i nerdamer-prime` (GM: originally `npm i nerdamer`)and then

 ```javascript
 // const cannot be used since nerdamer gets modified when other modules are loaded